 Finally, you should also take the time to record your thoughts and feelings before and after each trade.
 This will allow you to gain a deeper understanding of how your emotions can affect your trading results, which is essential for overcoming psychological roadblocks.

 Keeping a trading journal can be beneficial for any trader looking to improve their trading results.
-By taking the time to document your trades and record any relevant details, you can gain a better understanding of your trading strengths and weaknesses – allowing to make more informed decisions in the future.
+By taking the time to document your trades and record any relevant details, you can gain a better understanding of your trading strengths and weaknesses – allowing you to make more informed decisions in the future.
 So, if you want to reach your trading goals and become a profitable trader, consider keeping a trading journal!

 Remember – a disciplined trader is a profitable trader!
 Below you’ll find 10 key reasons why you should keep a trading journal.